Skip to content

 Power outages and disconnections during evacuations

-Power services may be impacted by the hazard yet we keep power on for as long as possible in communities affected by evacuation orders and alerts.
-Power will only be disconnected when there is an immediate threat to BC Hydro infrastructure or if there is a safety concern for the public or emergency responders.
+We aim to keep power on for as long as possible in communities affected by evacuation orders and alerts.
+Power will only be disconnected when there's an immediate threat to our infrastructure or concern for the safety of the public or emergency responders.
+Note that our crews are restricted from entering evacuated areas to restore power during an outage.

 Returning home after an evacuation